secure-systems-lab/lab-guidelines/git-github-introduction.md

 $ git config --global user.email "john.smith@example.com"
 ```

-You can check your user information by typing the following command:
+You can check your configuration settings by typing the following command:

 ```
 $ git config --list